sak1997/simple-pipeline/README.md

 ### Command: pipeline analyze <job-name> <path to build yml file>

 This command is supposed to be run only after the ```pipeline build ``` command has completed running.
 The command performs static analysis on JS file mentioned in the job in yml file.
-It copies file from project repo of localVM to host machine and analysis the Javascript file for packages, literals, function parameters, cyclomatic complexity and Halstead value.
+It copies file from project repo of localVM to host machine and analyzes the javascript file for packages, literals, function parameters, ,function length, cyclomatic complexity and Halstead value.

 ```
   - name: analyse